tedneward/Azgaarnoth/Races/Halflings.md

 It is rumored that many halflings are also high-ranking members of various Rogues' Guilds, including some of the most nefarious assassin organizations, but this has never been proven.

+Halflings may be [dragonmarked](Dragonmarked.md) with the Mark of Healing or the Mark of Hospitality; see that entry for details.

 ### Lightfoot and Stout halflings
 These halflings are pretty intermixed amongst each other by this point in Azgaarnoth's history, and no non-halfling can tell them apart.
 Culturally, there is no difference or differentiation between them.